nagyesta/abort-mission/boosters/booster-testng/README.md

 preferably in your root package
 2. Annotate your tests with [@LaunchAbortArmed](./src/main/java/com/github/nagyesta/abortmission/booster/testng/annotation/LaunchAbortArmed.java)
 3. Add [AbortMissionListener](./src/main/java/com/github/nagyesta/abortmission/booster/testng/listener/AbortMissionListener.java) to your tests as a listener.
-4. Use the additional core annotations or the `@Tag` annotation provided by TestNG to define your dependencies and group your tests properly
+4. Use the additional core annotations or the `groups` attribute of the `@Test` annotation provided by TestNG to define your dependencies and group your tests properly

 ## Examples